 It has an estimated price of $1,828,224.
 It’s been held by England’s first female ruler Queen Mary and is still considered to be one of the world’s absolute Most Expensive Jewelry Pieces that include a Diamond Riviere.
 It was crafted from 34 old cut authentic diamonds set in gold & silver and was given as a gift by the Queen to her granddaughter Princess Margaret.

 English jeweler Laurence Graff bought this ring for $2.6 million during a Christie’s Auction.
 It became one of a kind due to the maroon central color of the diamond.
 It is even rarer due to the diamond’s octagonal shape.

 15. The Bulgari Ring

-This Jewel is one of the expensive sold at an auction.
+This Jewel is one of the expensive ones sold at an auction.
 It has a pear-shaped Golconda diamond ring and was presented at Sotheby’s Magnificent Jewels & Jadeite Autumn Sale of 2011.
-With a selling price of $6.5 million, it is without question one of the most expensive rings in the world.
+With a selling price of $6.5 million, it is without question one of the most expensive rings in the World.

 This jewelry originates from the Golconda mines of India.
 It’s also known as Imperial Cushions because of the cushion-shaped diamonds.
 Each earring weighs around 23.11 carats.
 It was first seen in May of 2011 at a Christie’s Magnificent Jewels Spring Sale in Hong Kong.
 An anonymous bidder bought it for $9.3 million.

 During the auction of 2009, this unique blue diamond ring proved to be a crowd favorite at Sotheby’s semi-annual sale in Geneva.
 Number 10 in our list of most expensive jewelry, it was able to earn a whopping price of $9.69 million.